-If you’re grain-free, you can try using the batter I used in my paleo pumpkin donut holes but I haven’t tried it in combination with this filling.
+If you’re grain-free, you can try using the batter I used in my paleo pumpkin donut holes but I haven’t tried it in combination with the filling in these pumpkin cream cheese muffins.
 If you try it out, I’d love to hear how it goes!
 If you aren’t grain-free, you’ve got three different flour options for this recipe.

 Up until maybe 1 1/2 years ago, my recipes were either whole wheat or gluten-free.
 But not both.
 But then I got a lot of requests for gluten-free versions of the whole wheat recipes, which led me to Bob’s Red Mill Gluten-free 1-to-1 Baking Flour, which you use cup for cup in place of all-purpose flour.
 You don’t have to add a thing!
 It really couldn’t be any easier.

 I had tried some of the gluten-free flour blends here in Germany and thought they were pretty awful.
 Having flour shipped to Germany isn’t cheap so I read loads of reviews before deciding on this one.

 People wrote that this was the best gluten-free baking blend that they had ever used and some people even claimed that recipes sometimes come out better with this flour than with wheat flour.
 That was hard for me to believe so I had to give it a try.